"Creates the intense atmosphere of an unstable world with grace and a sort of lyric power.”

 Germaine Shames, recipient of Arizona’s Fellowship in Fiction, is author of the award-winning novels, Between Two Deserts and You, Fascinating You.
 Writing under the pen name Casper Silk (Hotel Noir, Echo Year), she has been compared to F. Scott Fitzgerald, Graham Greene and P.D.
 James “on steroids”.

 A Kilroys List playwright, Shames majored in Theatre as an under-graduate.
 Following a successful career as a novelist and journalist, in 2017, the playwright celebrated the New York City premiere of her musical comedy, Anna Karenina Lives! and the selection of her drama-thriller, The Degenerates, for Williams Street Rep’s LAB New Play Series.
 Shames’ bio-drama, The Higher Love, winner of three national workshop competitions, will premiere in Phoenix as part of Now and Then Creative Company's 2020 season.
-Her new musicals, If the Spirit Moves and The Manifesto, will premiere at Theatre Elision in 2019 and 2020 respectively.
+Her musicals, If the Spirit Moves and The Manifesto, premiered at Theatre Elision in 2019 and 2020 respectively.

 In addition to her original plays, Shames has made a mission of adapting and re-imagining classic 19th and early 20th-century novels for the stage with an emphasis on works either by women or with strong women’s roles and relationships.
 Her D.H.
 Lawrence adaptation, The Virgin and the Gypsy, formed part of the 2018 Festival of New American Theatre at Phoenix Theatre and is currently a finalist in the Pegasus workshop competition.
 A second Lawrence adaptation, The Lost Girl, won Starlight Theater’s 2019 Playwriting Contest and will be produced in Devon, England later this year.
 Her Emile Zola re-imagining of The Masterpiece was recently a finalist for the Trustus Playwright Award.
 To date, the playwright has also adapted multiple works by Edith Wharton, Aldous Huxley and Nathaniel Hawthorne.